Japan Ruling Camp Adopts FY 2023 Tax Reform Package

 - Русский

 Tokyo, Dec.
-16 (Jiji Press)--Japan's ruling coalition on Friday adopted its fiscal 2023 tax reform package, which includes a plan to raise corporate, personal income and tobacco taxes to finance an increase in defense spending.
+16 (Jiji Press)--Japan's ruling coalition on Friday adopted its fiscal 2023 tax reform package, including corporate, income and tobacco tax hikes to finance the defense spending increase planned under a new national security policy.

-The taxes will be raised "at an appropriate time sometime in or after 2024," the ruling bloc said.
+But the ruling bloc was unclear as to when to implement the hikes, only saying that the three taxes will be raised "at an appropriate time in or after 2024."

-Under the package, the country will add a surtax of 4.0-4.5 pct to the corporate tax, while reducing the burden on small companies from the measure.
+Japan will begin expanding its defense capabilities based on revised three key national defense documents, announced also Friday, without fully resolving the issue of securing stable funding sources.

-A surtax of 1 pct will be added onto the income tax, and the rate of the special income tax designed to finance reconstruction after the March 2011 earthquake and tsunami will be lowered by 1 percentage point from 2.1 pct.
+Prime Minister Fumio Kishida had requested that it be decided by year-end what taxes should be raised by how much and at what points in time to cover the planned defense spending boost.

 [Copyright The Jiji Press, Ltd.]